metroproxyn/metroproxyn/README.md

 ### Greetings!👋

-I am Aleks Mashanski, a Documentation Developer, who also interested in Machine Learning, Kaggle contributing and Artificial Intelligence.
+I am Aleks Mashanski, a Documentation Developer, who also interested in Machine Learning, Cybersecurity and Coding Practice Challenges.

 A lot of my repositories & pet projects represented here, from my school days when I tried Java and C languages to nowadays, where mostly of my projects are related with Python and Data Science in general.
 I'm in relations with high math since my secondary school.
 And I really like the fact that things like mathematics, combinatorics, statistics & probability theory can be combined with programming and generate an interesting result!

 In addition, I’m interested in the mathematical aspects of cryptography, various cryptographyc algorithms & methods.
-As well as the application of cryptographic techniques to other fields, such as Data Science.
+I'm trying to do experiments on the application of cryptographic techniques in other fields, such as Data Science.

 ## 📚My Knowledge & Skills